lsarecz/oci-nigthly-stop/README.md

 For each instance: Defined Tag By setting, you can exclude it from being stopped.

-    - Tag namespace: control
+    - Tag namespace: Monitoring
-    - tag： nightly_stop
+    - Tag：whitelisted
-    - Tag value: false
+    - Tag value: yes

-For a guide on how to set up tags: https://github.com/mmarukaw/oci-nigthly-stop/blob/master/guide/howtoaddtags.md
+For a guide on how to set up tags: https://github.com/lsarecz/oci-nigthly-stop/blob/master/guide/howtoaddtags.md